-Alpine-Western Balkan rail freight corridor

-Overview of cancellation fees and deadlines (extract from the different Network Statements)

-IM Cancellation fees and deadlines

-OBB-I Free of charge

-SŽ-I Cancellation less than 6 hours prior to the scheduled time of departure: 50% of user charge for allocated train path; AD-hoc train path cancellation prior to the scheduled time of departure: 25 € + VAT.
+Alpine-Western Balkan Overview of cancellation fees and deadlines (extract from the different Network Statements) IM Cancellation fees and deadlines OBB-I Free of charge SŽ-I Cancellation less than 6 hours prior to the scheduled time of departure: 50% of user charge for allocated train path; AD-hoc train path cancellation prior to the scheduled time of departure: 25 € + VAT.
+HŽI Free of charge IŽS As part of regular changes and amendments of the Timetable - without charge NRIC Cancelation of allocated capacity until the 17th day of the previous month is free of charge; Cancelation of allocated capacity after the 17th day of the previous month: 0.12 € per km.